 A 12 month calendar with dates for all major and minor holidays, Rosh Chodeshim, special Shabbatot, modern holidays, and days of the Omer.

 While celebrating the Passover, Yeshua commanded us to “do this in remembrance of Me” (Luke 22:19).
 Traditions can be a wonderful tool to help us worship and serve God.
 This Haggadah, titled A Passover Haggadah For Disciples of the Messiah Yeshua, attempts to preserve a little of the traditional Passover Haggadah, while focusing mainly on reading Scripture and the redemption we have through the death, resurrection, and ascension of our Lord Yeshua.
 These pages are taken from Celebrate the Feast – Collected Articles on the Spring Festivals.

-This Haggadah was compiled, designed, and used by members of the Beit Hallel Messianic Synagogue in Tacoma, Washington.
+This traditional Passover Haggadah was compiled, designed, and illustrated by a family who attended Beit Hallel Messianic Synagogue in Tacoma, Washington.
 It is shared, here, by their permission.

 Traditional blessings for the Shofar Service with some adaptations to help Disciples of Yeshua make Him the focus of worship.

 Traditional Scripture readings for Tashlich (cast away) Service with the addition of Colossians 2:8-14 to help Disciples of Yeshua make Him the focus of worship.